inovex/elements/src/components/ino-radio/readme.md

 number

-The tab index of this element.
+The tabIndex of this element.

 #### value